zhongweijing/zhongweijing.github.io/docs/research.md

 - Research on the Transmission Mechanism from Green Space System Special Planning to Detailed Planning, Research Project of Hangzhou Garden and Cultural Relics Bureau, 2021-2022
 - Research on the Assessment of Urban Built Environment based on Cell Phone Signaling Data, Science and Technology Talent Programme of Shanghai Municipal Science and Technology Commission 2016-2019

+## Thesis
+- The Classification and Characteristics of Urban Activity Space in Shanghai Central City Based on Mobile Phone Signaling Data, 2017.

 ## Conferences

 ## Publications